UCDavisLibrary/ava/digitizing_ava_boundaries.md

 2. On the right side of the map in the side panel, select the scale of the Approved Map.
 3. Zoom into the general region of the AVA, and the names of the maps will appear inside the index bounding boxes.
 Alternatively you can search for the name of the approved map with the Map Name search at the top of the side panel.
 4. Select the map of interest by clicking inside the box.
 5. In the lower section of the side panel, a dialog box should appear with details about the map you selected and the maps that are available.
 Identify the option with date and edition that corresponds to the Approved Map listed in the Federal Register document.
+Note that TopoView lists the date the original map was created and the year it was printed, NOT the revision year.
+If you really want to be sure you're getting the exact map, you can preview the map by downloading the .jpg or .pdf option and then look at the lower right corner of the map for the revision informatiomation.

     i.
 For example, one of the Approved Maps for the Coombsville AVA is listed as “Napa Quadrangle, California-Napa Co., 1951, Photorevised 1980”.
 For this map, select the Napa map with a date of 1951 and edition of 1980.